The dictionary simply says risk is the possibility of something bad happening.

 We all manage risk, often without realising we are doing so.

 We take steps to avoid, reduce and accept it.

 In the 60’s and 70’s health and safety was the new risk on the block, because this risk was leading to loss of life the government stepped in and implemented the Health and Safety at Work Act (1974).
 From implementation to 2007 it has been reported that a reduction in fatalities by 73% and the number of injuries reduced by 76%.
-Proving by acting this will reduce your risk.
+Proving, that taking action will reduce your risk.
 The government is recognising other kinds of risk and taking a similar approach with the Data Protection Act 2018 and PECR 2003.

 You wouldn’t start a DIY project without considering health and safety risk